 At Fishers Wetland, next to Churchill Island, eight seasons of undertaking weed control in remnant vegetation has significantly reduced the amount of tall wheat grass threatening the endangered coastal saltmarsh.
 While kikuyu remains a problem, several native grass species have reappeared naturally, alongside 90,000 new plants.
 PINP is now able to tackle neighbouring land that also needs rehabilitation.

 In an exciting development, the Eastern Barred Bandicoot Recovery Team chose Churchill Island and another PINP reserve to release this critically endangered marsupial.
 Releases of other endangered animals are likely to follow.

 This makes the PINP’s ongoing efforts to control invasive weeds and pests even more important.

 Gresswell Habitat Link catchment improvement

-Recipient: La Trobe University (expected completion October 2020)
+Recipient: La Trobe University (completed October 2020)